Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Underlying Model

 \subsection{Constraint-Based Causal Discovery Revisited}

 Constraint-based causal discovery algorithms employ conditional independence-relations of an observed distribution to draw conclusions about the underlying causal graph.
-Indeed, this structure of independencies is the \emph{only} information used; while this limits the results obtained, for example to Markov equivalence-classes (sets of possible graphs rather than individual graphs), it is important for the remainder of this paper to note that no other information is needed.
+Indeed, this structure of independencies is the \emph{only} information\footnote{More precisely: The only information \emph{contained in the data} which is used.
+A priori information like a causal sufficiency assumption is of course also implicitly employed.} used; while this limits the results obtained, for example to Markov equivalence-classes (sets of possible graphs rather than individual graphs), it is important for the remainder of this paper to note that no other information is needed.
 Thus an abstract constraint-based causal discovery algorithm can be defined as a mapping from independence-structures to sets of graphs, with certain properties encoding soundness, completeness and others.
 In practice, it is of course of great relevance, how this mapping can be efficiently computed.
-Abstracting this aspect away will later allow us to employ standard algorithms and implementations to compute the abstract mapping; thereby we will not have to reinvent such efficient realizations but can instead leverage existing technology.
+Abstracting this aspect away will later allow us to employ standard algorithms and implementations to compute the abstract mapping; thereby we will not have to reinvent such efficient realizations but can instead leverage existing methodology.
 For simplicity we only consider CD-algorithms that will (given independence-test results) execute deterministically.
 This includes to our knowledge most constraint-based causal-discovery algorithms used in practice.

 We will start with a simple yet convenient abstraction of independence-structures\footnote{Here denoting simple atomic conditional independence-statements, without reasoning about logical implications between these statements \citep{LDAG_logical}, which suffices for our purposes.}, then continue with a description of what results are produced (\eg Markov equivalence-classes), what algorithms formally compute, how their correctness may be defined, and how the sparsity of algorithms (small number of independencies actually evaluated) comes into play.
 For the remainder of this section we fix a $K$-element index-set $I$ and variables $\{V_i\}_{i\in I}$ to avoid confusion with $X,Y,Z$ denoting individual or sets of $V_i$ used in independence statements. \begin{definition}[Independence Atoms] We define multi-indices (corresponding to conditional in\-de\-pen\-dence-tests, see below) of the form\footnote{We use the usual convention that for a set $A$, the set $A^0 = \{*\}$ is the one-element set.
 Below, we denote $\IStruct(i_x, i_y, (*)) = 0$ as $X \independent_{\IStruct} Y$.} (with $A \sqcup B$ denoting the disjoint union)